Learning the dynamics of a one-dimensional plasma model with graph neural networks: Graph Network Simulator

 \section{Graph Network Simulator}

-The GNS architecture used here is inspired by the work of Sanchez-Gonzalez et~al.~\cite{sanchez2020learning} while taking into consideration the specifics of the electrostatic sheet model.
+The GNS architecture used here is inspired by the work of Sanchez-Gonzalez et~al.~\cite{sanchez2020learning}, while taking into consideration the specifics of the electrostatic sheet model.
 The main building blocks are presented in~\fref{fig:simulators}.

 Based on the sheet positions $\bi{x}^t$, velocities $\bi{v}^t$, equilibrium positions $\bi{x}_{eq}^t$, and boundary conditions, we generate a graph representation $\mathcal{G}$ of the plasma.
-A Graph Neural Network (GNN) predicts each individual sheet acceleration $\bi{a}^t$, which will be used to update the positions $\bi{x}^t$ and velocities $\bi{v}^t$.
-We enforce the boundary conditions by re-injecting particles that crossed the boundary, sorting the particles by their position, and updating their equilibrium positions.
+A Graph Neural Network (GNN) predicts each individual sheet acceleration $\bi{a}^t$ which will be used to update the positions $\bi{x}^t$ and velocities $\bi{v}^t$.
+We enforce the boundary conditions by re-injecting sheets that crossed the boundary, sorting the sheets by their position, and updating their equilibrium positions.
 This process can be repeated to generate longer simulation rollouts.

-Our GNS does not treat particle interaction as binary collisions.
+Our GNS does not treat sheet interaction as binary collisions.
 Instead, we learn to predict the changes in velocity as sheets move through one another.
 This choice makes it significantly easier for the network to learn the dynamics of the system and also reduces the graph and model complexity.
 We provide this comparison, as well as the structural changes required to the simulator when considering crossings as collisions, in~\ref{app:collisions}.

-\subsection{Graph Representation}
+\subsection{Graph representation}

-The plasma is represented as a graph by a set of nodes $\{\mathbf{n}_i\}$ representing the negatively charged sheets, and a set of directed edges~$\{\mathbf{r}_{ij}\}$ which connect neighboring sheets.
-In our case, for simplicity and performance reasons we opted to connect only the first neighbors (additional comments on the impact of higher connectivity are provided throughout the paper).
-Each node vector $\mathbf{n}_i$ contains the information relative to the corresponding negatively charged sheet, while each edge vector $\mathbf{r}_{ij}$ contains information about the relative displacement of node $i$ in relation to node $j$.
+The plasma is represented as a graph $\mathcal{G}$ with a set of nodes $\{\mathbf{n}_i\}$ representing the negatively charged sheets, and a set of directed edges~$\{r_{ij}\}$ which connect neighboring sheets (\fref{fig:sheet_graph}).
+In our case, we opted to connect only the first neighbors (additional comments on the trade-off between higher connectivity and a deeper GNN are provided throughout the text).
+Each node $\mathbf{n}_i$ is represented by a vector containing the information relative to the corresponding negatively charged sheet, while each edge $r_{ij}$ contains the relative displacement of sheet $i$ in relation to sheet $j$.
 They are defined as: